Tooth Extractions Marlboro NJ

 Blood clots that form in the empty socket.

 This is an important part of the healing process and you must be careful not to dislodge the clot.

 - Avoid rinsing or spitting for 24 hours after the extraction.

 - Avoid use of a straw, smoking or hot liquids.

 If swelling occurs you can place ice on your face for 10 minutes and off for 20 minutes.
 Repeat this cycle as you feel necessary for up to 24 hours.

 If you experience pain you may use non-prescription pain relief medications such as acetaminophen or ibuprofen.

 For most extractions just make sure you do your chewing away from the extraction site.
 Stay away from hot liquids and alcoholic beverages for 24 hours.
 A liquid diet may be recommended for 24 hours.

 After the extraction avoid brushing the teeth near the extraction site for one day.
 After that you can resume gentle cleaning.
 Avoid commercial mouth rinses, as they tend to irritate the site.
 Beginning 24 hours after the extraction you can rinse with salt water (1/2 teaspoon in a cup of water) after meals and before bed.

 Dry socket occurs when a blood clot fails to form in the socket where the tooth has been extracted or the clot has been dislodged, and the healing is significantly delayed.
-In this situation, Dr. Kozlovsky or Dr. Dailey will apply a medicated dressing to the dry socket to soothe the pain.
+In this situation, Dr. Kozlovsky, Dr. Dailey or Dr. Richards will apply a medicated dressing to the dry socket to soothe the pain.